Torres leads Yankees to 5-1 win and sweep of Twins

 “Our guys should be walking out of that clubhouse with our heads held high, and they never stopped playing,” Twins manager Rocco Baldelli said.
 “We got beat over the last three days, and there’s no way around that.
 That’s going to happen from time to time, but what an amazing season it was.”

-Minnesota has lost 16 consecutive postseason games, tying the North American major sports record held by the Chicago Blackhawks in the NHL from 1975-79.
+Minnesota has lost 16 consecutive postseason games, tying the North American major sports record set by the NHL’s Chicago Blackhawks from 1975-79.

-Yankees starter Luis Severino pitched out of trouble for four scoreless innings in just his fourth big league appearance after recovering from a spring training lat muscle injury, escaping a bases-loaded, no-outs jam in the seven.
+Yankees starter Luis Severino pitched out of trouble for four scoreless innings in just his fourth big league appearance after recovering from a spring training lat muscle injury, escaping a bases-loaded, no-outs jam in the second.

 Chad Green, the third of five relievers, got four outs for the win and Chapman froze Nelson Cruz with a 99 mph called third strike to end it.
 Yankees relievers allowed three runs over 13 1/3 innings, in the series.

-Eddie Rosario went 3 for 4 for the Twins with a homer to lead off the eighth off Britton, who was limping a bit covering first base on a grounder two batters earlier and left in the eighth with assistance from head athletic trainer Steve Donahue.
+Eddie Rosario went 3 for 4 for the Twins with a homer starting the eighth off Britton, who jammed his right ankle while grabbing Torres’ toss in the seventh and left one out later with assistance from head athletic trainer Steve Donahue.

-On this idyllic fall evening that started at 62 degrees, the Twins trotted out Torii Hunter for the ceremonial first pitch to fellow retired fan favorite Joe Mauer, and the sellout crowd of 41,121 for the first postseason game at Target Field since the ballpark’s 2010 debut was buzzing.

-The energy hardly ever deflated, even when the 22-year-old Torres became the fifth-youngest Yankees player to register a postseason homer in when he took Twins starter Jake Odorizzi deep.
-The ball barely cleared the dark green wall in left-center.
+On this idyllic fall evening that started at 62 degrees, the energy from the over-capacity crowd of 41,121 for the first postseason game at Target Field since the ballpark’s 2010 debut persisted deep into the night, well after Torres took Twins starter Jake Odorizzi deep on a ball that barely cleared the dark green wall in left-center.

 Typifying this long-running lopsided matchup, almost all the could-go-either-way plays went to the Yankees, leaving the Twins largely shaking their heads at all their near misses.

-A few setbacks for the Twins were out of their hands.
-With runners at first and third, Mitch Garver took what appeared to be ball four on a 3-0 pitch by Severino, but plate umpire Gary Cederstrom called it a strike.
-Garver whiffed to end that inning, and the Twins left a total of nine runners on base while going 1 for 9 with runners in scoring position.

-The Yankees were impeccable in the field.
+The Yankees were impeccable in the field, for starters.
 LeMahieu made a slick leaping catch of a sharp line drive by Marwin Gonzalez to end the fourth.
+The 6-foot-7 Judge made a jumping catch in front of the right-field warning track of a smash by Sanó after a double by Luis Arraez in the sixth.
+Gregorius made a diving snag of fellow shortstop Polanco’s drive for the second out of the ninth with two on, flashing a big smile after throwing the ball around the horn.
+That kept the tying run from coming to the plate.
 Then there were the plays by Torres.

-The 6-foot-7 Judge made a jumping catch in front of the right-field warning track of a smash by Sanó after a double by Luis Arraez in the sixth.
-Gregorius made a diving snag of fellow shortstop Polanco’s drive for the second out of the ninth, with two runners on, flashing a big smile after throwing the ball around the horn.

 Severino, who didn’t make his 2019 debut until Sept.
-17, threw a first-pitch ball to 11 of the 17 batters he faced, including all six in the second inning.
-He finished four scoreless innings, though, a far better output than his wild card game start against the Twins in 2017 when he fell behind 3-0 and was yanked after one out.
+17, started 11 of 17 batters with balls, including all six in the second inning.
+Still, a far better output than his wild card game start against the Twins in 2017 when he fell behind 3-0 and was yanked after one out.

 “We got killed by paper cuts tonight, solo homers and things we can manage,” Garver said.
 “We just couldn’t put up any runs on the board.
 That’s baseball.”